Ms. Gisele Harrison, MSW, RSW

 Professional & Volunteer Affiliations

-Ontario Association of Social Workers Ontario College of Social Workers and Social Service Workers EMDR Canada International Society for the Study of Trauma and Dissociation
+Ontario Association of Social Workers Ontario College of Social Workers and Social Service Workers Institute for Creative Mindfulness, Faculty Member

 Specialty Area